department-of-veterans-affairs/va.gov-team/products/vet-transition-support/research/2024-02-discovery/research-plan.md

 What criteria should be used to develop the Veteran outreach list?

 **Primary criteria (must-haves)**
-There are two criteria that are the highest priorities.
-The team is aiming for certain percentages on the following criteria:

-Time since separation:
+For Veterans only - Time since separation:
 - 8 veterans -- Veterans who separated within the past 2 years
 - 8 veterans -- Veterans who separated more than 2 years ago

-Current age:
+For Veterans only - Current age:
 - 5 veterans -- Veterans who are 35 or younger
 - 5 veterans -- Veterans in their 40s or 50s
 - 6 veterans -- Veterans who are 65 or older

-**Secondary criteria (nice-to-haves)**
-- The team would also like to have 50% be Veterans who have previously engaged with the VA and 50% Veterans who have not previously engaged.
-- The VTS team is seeking Veteran participants from a mix of Service Branches.
+Please provide participants from a mix of Service Branches across the entire sample.
+(Service branch is already captured in the Perigean database.)
-- The team seeks the following percentage mix across the Veterans, TSMs, and COs on the outreach list:

-Race:
+Please provide a mix of Race and Gender across all participants as close as possible to the following splits:

+Race (already captured in Perigean database):
 - 50% – Non-white
 - 50% -– White

-Gender:
+Gender (already captured in Perigean database):
 - 50% – Male
 - 50% – Female

+**Secondary criteria (nice-to-haves)**
+- The team would also like to have 50% of the Veterans who have previously engaged with the VA and 50% Veterans who have not previously engaged.

 ### Transitioning Servicemembers (TSMs) and Commanding Officers (COs)
 How many names are we seeking?